Originally published July 7, 2018. Updated January 3, 2024

 While looking around for your future Bengal kittens, you may come across breeder websites talking about HCM testing.
-What is HCM and how important is it to buy from a breeder who tests for it?
+What is HCM, and how important is it to buy from a breeder who tests for it?
 HCM stands for Hypertrophic Cardiomyopathy.
 When a heart is afflicted with HCM, the walls of the left ventricle of the heart thicken, therefore, making it difficult for the heart to pump blood efficiently.
 HCM is the most common form of heart disease in all domestic cats, not just Bengal cats.

-Determining exactly how many cats are affected with heart disease is difficult since cats often don't show signs of heart disease until it is severe.
+Determining exactly how many cats are affected by heart disease is difficult since cats often don't show signs of heart disease until it is severe.
 A cat can live a symptomless life until one day it is afflicted with congestive heart failure or saddle thrombosis, which is when a blood clot cuts off circulation to the hind legs causing paralysis in the hindquarters.
 According to Pet MD, HCM "occurs more often in cats five to seven years of age, although the age range of reported cases ranges from three months to 17 years."

-Jon and I have been testing our breeding cats for fourteen years.
+Jon and I have been testing our breeding cats for 20 years.
 In this time frame, we've learned a lot about the value of testing.
 We've learned that establishing a baseline of measurements is critical to understanding what is normal for a particular cat.
 We've learned that seeing changes in a cat's heart can be more important than the result.
 And we've learned the value of continuing to test cats' hearts beyond the age of seven years old.

 By testing breeding cats to older ages, the breeder and their cardiologist can watch for changes in the heart over time.
 Once the cat is fully grown, its heart should not change.
-But only multiple echocardiograms done after full maturity can determine consistency in the heart.
+However, only multiple echocardiograms done after full maturity can determine consistency in the heart.
 While there is no magic age at which point a cat is guaranteed never to develop heart disease, cats who still have a healthy heart at over age seven have dramatically decreased their chances of developing heart disease over the course of their lifespan.

 One of the perks of pedigree cats is all the known factors.
 You know what the cat will look like.
 You know what the cat's personality will be.
 You know what grooming to expect.
 And you know the cat's pedigree.
 But don't forget how important it is to know the health history of the kitten as well.
 That information is critical to the quality of life of the kitten you bring into your family.
 Breeders who have been around for several years should have their own years of testing, and those who are new should be buying from tested cats.

-The cats pictured on this page are all cats we've used in our breeding program which we have tested to older ages.
-Top: Dr. Lori Siemens DVM, DACVIM scratches one of her oldest heart-healthy Bengal clients, WinsomeBG Head On of Sunshine, who most recently tested negative for HCM at age 11.
+The cats pictured on this page are all cats we've used in our breeding program, which we have tested to older ages.
+Top: Dr. Lori Siemens DVM, DACVIM, scratches one of her oldest heart-healthy Bengal clients, WinsomeBG Head On of Sunshine, who last tested negative for HCM at age 14.
 Second: Korshki Liquid Magma of Wildernesswell HCM negative at 9 years old.
-Third: Majestic Pride Myan Dream of Wildernesswell HCM negative at 8 years old.
-To the right: Solana Ranch Last Patriot HCM negative at 8 years old.
-Below Left: Beaux Mondes Innocent Bystander of Solana Ranch HCM negative at 8 years old.
+Third: Majestic Pride Myan Dream of Wildernesswell HCM negative at 12 years old.
+To the right: SolanaRanch Last Patriot HCM negative at 9 years old.
+Below Left: BeauxMondes Innocent Bystander of SolanaRanch HCM negative at 8 years old.
 Below Right: SolanaRanch Maisie Dobbs HCM negative at 9 years old.
 See the extensive list of cats we have tested to over age five and over age eight.